 Visitor comments may be checked through an automated spam detection service.

-The data and links available on openthedata.com are for information purposes only.
-We are not associated with any official agency, company, institution, or organization.
-Openthedata.com is not responsible for any errors or omissions, or for the results obtained from the use of this information.
-All information in this site is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information.
-Visitors are requested to check corresponding official websites for the latest updates.
-The health-related information on this site can be inaccurate.
+All information on Openthedata.com is obtained from public domain.
+The information is provided "as is", with no guarantee of completeness, accuracy, timeliness.
+We accept no responsiblity of the results obtained or loss incurred from the use of this information.
+We are not associated with any official agency or organization.
+Mediacal / health related information on openthedata.com can be inaccurate.
 No medical decision should be made using the information on openthedata.com.
-Openthedata.com accepts no responsiblity of any kind of loss that may result from use of information on this site.
 All logos are the property of thier respective owners.